vgmtrans/vgmtrans/src/value/scan/AssetResolution.md

 export.
 Akao's coverage selection and Tamsoft's first-choice fallback retain their native policies through these operations.

+Each resolved relationship owns its status. `Collection::resolutionStatus()` derives the summary using the precedence `Failed > Ambiguous > Incomplete > Resolved`;
+export checks that same summary before preparation. `CollectionIssue` contains only diagnostic information: changing a message, code, or severity, or removing the diagnostic, cannot change the outcome.
+A resolved collection can carry warnings;
+an incomplete or ambiguous collection may still have usable selected inputs.
+Resolution status describes matching, not whether later preparation or rendering will succeed.

 Selection examines immutable assets.
 It must not mutate format state, construct collections, or capture borrowed pointers in its result.
 Asset IDs and owned `AssetPrivateData` placements survive the temporary catalog.